 When is it time to update a 60 Minutes story?
-After almost 22 years of producing for Lesley Stahl, Shari Finkelstein has it down to a science.
+After 22 years of producing for Lesley Stahl, Shari Finkelstein has it down to a science.

 "She's not going to present a story to 60 Minutes where there hasn't been an interesting development," Stahl said of Finkelstein.
 "Not just a change—but an interesting change."